A Spain Food Guide For Travelers

 Spain Food Guide

 Barcelona is one of my favorite cities in the world.
 Hands down.
 I love Southeast Asia, don’t get me wrong, but there is something about the Spanish city by the sea, and the Spanish lifestyle that just draws me in.
 Once I figured out how to explore Barcelona like a local, and created my own Spain food travel guide to focus on the food scene in Barcelona, I really fell in love.
-If looking for a great day trip from Spain, check out this Valencia food guide to help.
+If looking for a great day trip from Spain, check out this Valencia food guide to help or just book a paella cooking class in Valencia.

 To learn more about one of the most popular Spain holiday destinations and Spain day trips, take a look at these posts: